Mayank0875/DSA-Problem/Ring Search/problem.md

 ## Input Format

 - The first line contains an integers n and target , the number of keys on the ring and the number of the key to find.
-- The second line contains n space-separated integers representing the sorted grimoire IDs.
+- The second line contains n space-separated integers representing the key numbers after the ring was spun.
+All numbers are unique.

 ## Output Format